-One of the most popular beaches in the Benalmadena area is Bil-Bil beach named after the iconic red moorish Bil-Bil castle.
-The beach is conveniently located in the centre of Benalmadena Costa and offers a golden sand and clear water to swim in.
+One of the most popular beaches in the Benalmadena area is Bil-Bil beach named after the iconic red Moorish Bil-Bil castle.
+The beach is conveniently located in the centre of Benalmadena Costa and offers golden sand and clear water to swim in.
 As an added bonus you will find plenty of bars and restaurants lining the nearby promenade, where you can enjoy a snack and cold drink while cooling off.

 There are many other beaches to choose from in Benalmadena including a nudist beach (Benalnatura) for those who, well…like to get naked!
 You can find more beaches here

 You can’t really mention Benalmadena and nightlife without speaking about the famous 24-hour square (Plaza Solymar).
 If you like to party hard, 24-hour square will be for you.
 Here you will find a multitude of bars and clubs, which are open pretty much 24 hours a day.

 Popular clubs including Molly Malone’s, which is a disco pub and Discoteca Mango can both be found in the area.

 If you are looking for something a little more sedate, the main coast road which runs through Benalmadena offers plenty of pubs and bars.
 You may also like to try Benalmadena Marina which also offers a number of bars in a lovely setting overlooking the Marina with its luxury yachts.